zenstackhq/zenstack-docs/docs/guides/supabase-security.md

 However, it is essential to take some precautions when using ZenStack with Supabase to ensure that the ZenStack authorization layer cannot be bypassed via requests to the Supabase API url.

-This article will help you to understand the risk, how to test if your database is at risk, and how to prevent it.
+This article will help you to understand the risk, how to test if your database is exposed, and how to prevent it.

 ## 1. Understanding the Risk